Buy Your Landscape a Drink

 Keep Your Cool

-Seasonal watering service not only keeps your plants cool; it helps you keep your cool, too.
+Seasonal watering service not only keeps your plants cool, but it helps you keep your cool, too.
 Once set-up, it’s an easy way to keep your landscape looking its best and prevent damage from summer’s punishing temperatures.
 Plus, it’s cost-effective.
-Pricing generally starts around $55/hour, inclusive of costs for equipment, labor, and metering to pull public water.
+Pricing generally starts around $55 per hour, inclusive of costs for equipment, labor, and metering to pull public water.
 Your account manager can provide an exact estimate for your property.
-We can even set up not-to-exceed and per occurrence amounts, if needed.
+BrightView can even set up not-to-exceed and per occurrence amounts, if needed.

 Now, have a drink of water (it’s hot out there!) and don’t forget to offer your landscape one, too.
-Better yet, give us a call, and we’ll be more than happy to take care of it for you.
+Better yet, give BrightView a call and we’ll be more than happy to take care of it for you.